infinum/qa-handbook/Automation/Mobile/Appium/Locator naming differences.md

 When locating an element using **AppiumBy.ACCESSIBILITY_ID**, Appium looks for `ContentDescription` value on Android, and both `accessibilityLabel` and `accessibilityIdentifier` on iOS.

-Using `AppiumBy.ACCESSIBILITY_ID` might seem a bit confusing, especially for iOS.
+Using `AppiumBy.ACCESSIBILITY_ID` may seem confusing, especially for iOS.
 Just think of it as using a visible text to get an element.

 ### Appium Inspector